 - Make ahead and storage: Make a large batch and store in an air-tight container for up to one week in the refrigerator.

 - Scaling: You can easily double or triple this salsa recipe.

-This recipe post from the archives (June 2016) has been republished and updated on 6 December 2020 with newer photos, more tips and a better recipe method.
+This recipe post from the archives first published on June 2016 has been updated and republished on August 2021 with newer photos, more tips and a better recipe method.